 rainbowline

 What to Do on the Good Path of Truth and Reality

-Soon after returning to Canada, I met a friend who was making a living by manufacturing and selling extremely good audio cables.
-This lead me to the Consumer Electronics Show in Las Vegas, where I was introduced to the state of the art in high end audio.
-I was most impressed by expensive Japanese single ended amplifiers because it seemed to me that the designer was one of the few who seemed to really care about how the amplifier sounded.
+Soon after returning to Canada, I met a friend who was making audio cables of high quality and innovative design.
+I attended, for several years, the Consumer Electronics Show in Las Vegas, where I was introduced to the state of the art in high end audio.
+I was most impressed by Japanese single ended amplifiers because it seemed to me that the designer was one of the few who seemed to really care about how the amplifier sounded.
 Other people were engineering amplifiers with the goal of getting good specifications into a resistor using test signals, and not music heard from a speaker.
 My sense of the beauty of music drew me in the direction of trying to build a better sounding amplifier.
 In 1991, I began what would turn out to be an eight year quest to come up with two things: firstly, the theoretical basis of an ideal amplifier, and secondly to build amplifiers that would closely mimic the function of the ideal amplifier.
 Initially, I thought I was just trying to create a better sounding hifi system; the goals of identifying the ideal amplifier and building this revealed themselves only after a great deal of effort had been expended.

+rainbowline